SUSSBIA/fabric-onboarding-experience/05-persona-pathways/department-representative/README.md

 Department representatives do not need to become deep technical experts in every Fabric workload.
 Their role is to understand the operating model, identify possible use cases, coordinate with stakeholders, understand data and access boundaries, and work with BIA where support, review, or productionisation may be needed.

-This pathway uses the **HDB Resales** sandbox artefact as a safe example for thinking about department use cases, dashboard interpretation, ownership, and responsible analytics adoption.
+This pathway uses the **HDB Resales** sandbox report as a safe example for thinking about department use cases, dashboard interpretation, ownership, and responsible analytics adoption.

 ## Who this pathway is for